gitlabhq/gitlabhq/doc/user/project/pages/getting_started_part_three.md

 To finish the association, you need to [add your domain to your project's Pages settings](#add-your-custom-domain-to-gitlab-pages-settings).

 Let's start from the beginning with [DNS records](#dns-records).
-If you already know how these things work and want to skip the tutorial, you may be interested in the [TL;DR](#tl-dr) section below.
+If you already know how they work and want to skip the introduction to DNS, you may be interested in skipping it until the [TL;DR](#tl-dr) section below.

 ### DNS Records